zombieCraig/ICSim/README.md

 want to compile can-utils and copy the newly compiled lib.o to the icsim directory.
 You can get can-utils
 from: https://github.com/linux-can/can-utils

+## read: Bad address
+When running `./icsim vcan0` you end up getting a `read: Bad Address` message, this is typically a result of needing to recompile with updated SDL libraries.
+Make sure you have the recommended latest SDL2 libraries.
+Some users have reported fixing this problem by creating symlinks to the SDL.h files manually or you could edit the Makefile and change the CFLAGS to point to wherever your distro installs the SDL.h header, ie: /usr/include/x86_64-linux-gnu/SDL2

+There was also a report that on Arch linux needed sdl2_gfx library.

 CAN Hacking Training Usage
 --------------------------
 To *safely* train on CAN hacking you can play back a sample recording included in this repo of generic CAN traffic.
 This will